nrwl/nx/nx-dev/nx-dev/public/documentation/latest/shared/monorepo-ci-github-actions.md

 - One toolchain setup
 - Code editors and IDEs are "workspace" aware
 - Consistent developer experience
-- ...
+- And more ...

 But they come with their own technical challenges.
 The more code you add into your repository, the slower the CI gets.

 ## Setting GitHub Actions

-An example of a GitHub Actions setup for an Nx workspace only building and testing what is affected.
+Below is an example of a GitHub Actions setup for an Nx workspace only building and testing what is affected.

 ```yaml
 name: CI